Welcome to La Rioja

-Where to sleep in La Rioja
+Where to stay in La Rioja?

 La Rioja has so many places that are not just worth a visit, but deserve an entire holiday stay!
 Because it has so many charming villages around of the capital that you won't get enough of them.

 Nevertheless, Logroño is still one of the main tourist destinations in the area, which is why finding accommodation here might be more difficult, since it has the highest demand.
 But the rural accommodation here is not only is a good alternative, but it is also an option many people seem to prefer more and more often, and has nothing to envy to the capital.

 The small towns and villages around here have a very unique and charming character that you will be able to experience if you go to places such as the area of Ezcaray, a small town that receives more visitors each year and which offers a great view of the river Oja, and where you will also see many vineyards.
 Imagine walking by such romantic views!